CIS700-Procedural-Graphics/Project1-Noise/README.md

 Good values to use:
 If you want to view just the raw Perlin Noise values, set Inner Noise = 0 and then Outer Noise = 0.01.

-If you're using the audio, I suggest Inner Noise = 6, Outer Noise = 0.1, and use the texture for enhanced visual effect.
+If you're using the audio, I suggest Inner Noise = 8 or 9, Outer Noise = 1, and use the texture for enhanced visual effect (looks weird without the texture).

-If you're viewing an of the OBJs (regardless of audio), I suggest Inner Noise = 1 and Outer Noise = 0.25.
+If you're viewing an of the OBJs (regardless of audio), I suggest Inner Noise = 0 and Outer Noise = 0.1.
+The bunny looks best, I think.

 ## Extra Credit:
 The extra credit that I implemented was: